fga-eps-mds/2020.1-stay-safe-secretary-service/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Custom issue template
+name: Feature
-about: Describe this issue template's purpose here.
+about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---